kmorfo/Notificator/README.md

   <a href="https://rlujancreations.es" target="blank"><img src="./gitImages/rlujanlogo.png" width="300" alt="RLujanCreations Logo" /></a>
 </p>

-# I'm working in this project, it doesn't send notifications yet

 ## Description
 Notificator is a backend that allows us managed all our Firebase Cloud Messaging in one app.